ChrisOrgan/Covid_Analysis/README.md

             - Mark Pagel also brings up the assumption of other things equal but also says that this limitation should not daunt us.
     - **Conclusion**
-        - We need to state our conclusions with more nuance.
+        - Our conclusion has to be more nuanced.
-            - How can we predict SARS-CoV-2 evolution once drugs and vaccines are rolled out?
-Perhaps, we should read Gandon et al. (2001).
+            - Our prediction only goes as far as the point when health officials start rolling out drugs and vaccines.
+SARS-CoV-2 evolutionary trajectory will change in response to selection by drugs and vaccines, depending on their design or the type of host resistance that they improve (Gandon et al. 2001).
+                - Host immunity shifts the optimum virulence.
     - **Expectation**
         - Mark Pagel suggests that the Red-Queen-like evolution may be better thought of as 'stabilizing selection' — i.e., viruses that transmit